 The Do-It-All Glider

-There’s no need to pick between a swivel chair and a glider with this dual-purpose seat from Lulu & Georgia; this option is both in one.
+There’s no need to pick between a swivel chair and a glider with this dual-purpose seat from Lulu & Georgia.
 Moore will be able to rotate from rocking the baby to sleep to staring at her sweeping hills view while nursing, and better yet the performance fabric means she won’t have to worry about spills.

 The Cozy Layer

-Samuel’s personal touch will serve as the base of Moore’s nursery, by way of a handwoven tonal rug of her own design.
-On the star’s vibrant terrazzo floors, this wool-blend carpet creates a soft landing for playtime and first steps.
+Samuel’s personal touch will serve as the base of Moore’s nursery by way of a handwoven tonal rug of her own design.
+On the star’s vibrant terrazzo floors, this wool-blend carpet will create a soft landing for playtime and first steps.